delphinechenhong/DA6_RC/README.md

 The following updates have also been made to this user guide for this release:

--Added Teams App - AVA.
+- Added Teams App - AVA.
 - Added Export Teams Data.
 - Updated Download the Exported Data.
 - Updated Restore Project Online Data.